gvwilson/sensibleadventures/cloudherd/cloudherd.md

 The birds swirled around them for a dozen heartbeats before veering away.
 Aft handed the rope to Rash and knelt to press his hands against Pillow.
 A moment later he looked up and shook his head grimly.
-The cow was too frightened to land when the forest was this angry.
-If anyone was going to rescue the soldiers, it would have to be the foursome on Big Blue.
+"She's terrified," he bellowed through cupped hands.
+"Won't go any closer.
+We have to leave them!"

+"Underhells with that," Grappa Gas muttered.
+"Fee---I'll get Blue down there.
+You 'n' Noxy get 'em loaded up fast as you can."

+"But---" Granna Fee protested.

 "Hold on!"
-Grappa Gas bellowed.
+Grappa Gas bellowed as they went into a dive.
 "It's going to get bumpy!"

 ---

 They hardly said a word on the way back to Stale.
 The young soldier even fell asleep, snoring gently with his head on the tiger's flank.
-His companions watched the mountains go by, too exhausted for more than an occasional flicker of interest.
+His companions watched the mountains go by, too exhausted to show more than an occasional flicker of interest. in the fact that the whole world was now spread out beneath them.

 With her hand on Big Blue's back, Noxy could feel how unhappy the cloud was.
 It wasn't just that he was carrying strangers, or that those strangers were